Passer au contenu

 Your cart is empty

-#20 - Money VS Self-Actualization, with Elio Avila Muñoz
+#20 - Money VS Self-Fulfillment, with Elio Avila Muñoz

 Find all the other episodes and ask me a question here.

-Episode 20 - I have the pleasure of talking again with my friend Elio Avila Muñoz, this time about money!
-In this open discussion we discuss:
+Episode 20 - I'm happy to chat again with my friend Elio Avila Muñoz, this time about money!
+In this open discussion, we're talking about:

-• Is it possible to have "enough" money?
-Why do we always want more and how can we avoid falling into this spiral?
+• Can we ever have "enough" money?
+Why do we always want more, and how can we avoid falling into that trap?

-• The danger of increasing one's standard of living and perceived status and their relationship to our happiness.
+• The danger of increasing your standard of living and perceived status, and how they relate to our happiness.

-• Our personal relationship with money and what we would do with 1 million euros that would fall from the sky.
+• Our personal relationship with money and what we'd do with a million euros if it fell from the sky.

 Enjoy your listening! 😃